Fire safety at home

 - Install smoke alarms or detectors in hallways, in or near all sleeping areas, the kitchen, and garage.

-- Test them once a month, and change the batteries regularly, or at least once a year.
+- Test them once a month.
+Change the batteries regularly or at least once a year.

 - Dust or vacuum over the smoke alarm as needed.

 - Know how to use a fire extinguisher.
+Teach everyone in your family how to use one, too.
 In an emergency, you must be able to act fast.